thindil/steamsky/bin/doc/MODDING.md

   ship's cargo icon.
 Optional.
 * Key `EquipIcon`: Path to the SVG image which will be used for equip item action.
 Optional.
+* Key `UnequipIcon`: Path to the SVG image which will be used for unequip item action.
+Optional.
+* Key `SelectAllIcon`: Path to the SVG image which will be used for select all items on a list buttons.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode